 This post reviews events in the news related to ADHD generic medication—as reported here at the ADHD Roller Coaster.

 Since 2009, I’ve felt it important to educate readers about generic ADHD medications.
-That’s when this post first appeared on this topic.
-The distinctions between brand and generic—especially with novel delivery system drugs—remain relevant today, in 2022.
+That’s when the earliest version of this post appeared on.
+The distinctions between brand and generic—especially with novel delivery system drugs—remain relevant today, in 2023.
+In fact, they are even more relevant.

 To save money, many people with ADHD take generic medications.
 Is this a good idea?
 That depends on the medication—and the person taking it.
 A medication such as Strattera does not depend on a fancy delivery system.
 In comparison to novel delivery-system drugs such as Concerta, Strattera lends itself better to a generic (atomoxetine).
 Even then, much depends on the generic manufacturer.